 In Texas, the process of expunging arrest and conviction records is also known as “expunction.”
 Some criminal records may also be sealed by a court order, known as an “order of nondisclosure.”
 Once your criminal record is sealed or expunged, it will not be visible to the general public, which includes potential employers or landlords.
 This means that you may claim that you’ve never been arrested or convicted of a crime.

 For example, if you’ve been convicted of petty theft before and later had your conviction expunged, then when you apply for a job and one of the questions was about having been convicted of a criminal offense, you may simply answer, “No.”

 Most states have a limit for what crimes can be expunged.
 Depending on the jurisdiction, some can allow expungement for arrests and misdemeanors but not allow it for felonies while others have a list of offenses that are absolutely ineligible.
 Violent offenses such as murder and other criminal offenses such as DUI, fraud, and bribery cannot be expunged.

 If you’re wondering what makes a person eligible, the individual must first finish serving their sentence and pay fines and restitution for the offense.

 An expungement can offer a fresh start for people who have had a brush with the criminal justice system.
 To qualify for expunction, you must complete the terms of your sentence, including parole, any period of probation, or supervised release.
 You must also usually wait for a certain period after the completion of your sentence and avoid committing any crimes before you can file for expungement.

 At The Law Office of Annie Scott, our expungement attorney can help you figure out if you qualify for an expunction in Texas.
-Call us at 281-206-8119 to get in touch with our Richmond criminal defense attorney today.
+Call us at 281-206-8119 to get in touch with our Sugar Land criminal defense attorney today.

 Filing for Expunction